friedelwolff/fmmap/README.rst

 - Python versions: 3.4, 3.5, 3.6, 3.7, 3.8.
 - Interpreters: CPython.
-- Operating systems: Linux, FreeBSD.
+- Operating systems: Linux, FreeBSD, NetBSD.
   Most Unix type operating systems should work fine.

 The speed improvements depend on the quality of implementation of certain